SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 If you are getting an SSR render which shows only a global error message, e.g. "You are not authorized to perform this action.
 Please contact your administrator if you think this is a mistake", please check the following:

 - if the API server whitelists the SSR server's IP
-- if using a caching layer (e.g. CDN), make sure it whitelists the SSR server's IP, as it might get blocked at some point due to many requests coming from it.
+- if using a caching layer (e.g. CDN), make sure it whitelists the SSR server's IP address, as it might get blocked at some point due to many requests coming from it.

 ### Detecting a bot/crawler